slint-ui/slint/docs/langref.md

 }
 ```

-Color literal use the CSS syntax:
+Color literals follow the syntax of CSS:

 ```60
 Example := Rectangle {